-Once planted, these plants grow fairly quickly and can double or even triple in size if they are taken care of properly.
+Once planted, elephant ears grow fairly quickly and can double or even triple in size if they are taken care of properly.
 They are mostly grown in containers.
-These plants are easy to replant because you can simply break them and plant them somewhere else without starting all over again.
+Elephant ears are easy to replant because you can simply break them and plant them somewhere else without starting all over again.

 The elephant ear plant grew popular in the late 1990s, when tropical plants were the new trend since they came in many sizes and different colors.
-These plants are still very popular in tropical regions since they are huge and help in adding personality to your garden.
+Elephant ears are still very popular in tropical regions since they are huge and help in adding personality to your garden.

 So, let’s figure out how to plant elephant ear bulbs properly so you can enjoy the beauty of this wonderful plant.

 Before planting elephant bulbs, it is vital to keep the following things in mind.
 Remember to give your elephant ears the basic care they need so you can have dramatic foliage in the growing season.

 Weather and Temperature